CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 -   If the method produces no results (however), then this function puts together a dictionary with the values from the add_company_form & calls on the method 'createCompany()' to insert this company into the 'company' SQL table.

-Redirects to the template:
+Redirects the user:
--   'view_company_profile.html'
+-   To the template: 'view_company_profile.html'
--   via the route '/company/<int:company_id>/view_company', so that the user can view the company profile for the new company they've just created.
+-   Via the route '/company/<int:company_id>/view_company', so that the user can view the company profile for the new company they've just created.

 #### update_company.py
 Handles the functionality behind updating an existing company.
 This covers everything from displaying the form (to the user) to updating the values for this company in the 'company' SQL table.